Green-zy/pycounts_yunz/README.md

 # pycounts_yunz

-A package to calculate the number of the words in a test file.
+A package to calculate the number of the words in a text file.

 ## Installation